Prepare soil now and plan ahead for a year-round harvest

 It poured with rain, it froze, it snowed and the tail end of hurricane what-ever-your-name-is lashed its vicious tongue all across the land.
 That and a brief spell in hospital meant that it wasn’t until the 28th that it was nice enough to spend a pleasurable afternoon up at the allotment.
 I cleared away the bean poles, dug over some of the beds and have come to the conclusion that a bag of mulch spread over the area in the summer was worth every penny.
 Not only did it keep the weeds at bay but also kept the moisture in.
 This has saved me a lot of backache on the digging front.
 This lot in the photo above took me a couple of hours to thoroughly get rid of the weeds.

-The storms that raged in January and February were Storm Eleanor, Fionn, David and Georgina.
-Emma and Beast from the East!
-I’ve renamed the collective word for storms in this winter as Daisy as you can’t get angry at Daisy.
+The storms that raged in January were Storm Eleanor, Fionn, David and Georgina.
+I’ve renamed the collective word for storms in January as Daisy as you can’t get angry at Daisy.

 The wind had done a bit of damaged with broken frames and tangled nets.
 But nothing too serious.
 At least I’ve still got some brussel sprouts, parsnips and carrots to harvest.
 In fact my butternut squash has stored well and so even in January I was able to cook my own produce.
 Well done me!

 Stuff I’d over looked in December were two packets of camassia bulbs.
 They were bursting inside their packets so I quickly stuffed them in some pots so at least they had a chance of survival.
 I’m hoping that in the spring I can put them in the front garden with the others.

 Its February just around the corner and no doubt more love will be bestowed upon my plants and seedlings as February is when I get sowing.